Fist of Fury 1991: Synopsis

 With nowhere to go, Ah Keung leads Ching to four elderly underground teachers.
 Ching decided to join the MMA tournament under alias of New Jingwu School.
-With refined skills and rigorous training, Ching breakthrough the match by overcoming various foes like his former master, Chiu, as aloof Smart watch his advances secretly.
+With refined skills and rigorous training, Ching breakthrough the match by overcoming various foes like his former master, Chiu, as the aloof Smart watch his advances secretly.

 Master Fok, who had overheard Cheng Wai's confession prior to the match, apologizes to Lau Ching in the semi-finals and gives Ching his blessings if he were to pursue Man.
 After a long and honorable fight, Ching overcomes his former master.
 In the locker room, Master Fok disavows Cheng and expels him from the school.
 Unable to convince Master Fok otherwise, Cheng Wai mercilessly chokes his own master.
 Weakened by his illness and his fight with Ching, Master Fok is unable to fight back and dies.

 Prior to the final match, Cheng claims Master Fok has succumbed to the injuries from the previous battle and challenges Ching to a fight to the death.
 Ching is unable to fight Cheng under the perceived guilt of having killed his master and relents to Cheng's barrage.
 In the locker rooms, unable to bear the guilt, one of Cheng Wai's lackeys confesses reveals the truth to Man.
 However, the other rogue students find out and prevent her from leaving the room.
 Overhearing the commotion, Smart intervenes and holds back the students as Man makes her to the main stage.
 When she arrives, Ching is almost beaten to a pulp by Cheng.
 She then cheers Ching on and clears up Cheng's lies.
 No longer having to hold back, Ching deals a flurry of punches with his right fist and easily overcomes Cheng, thus winning him the tournament.

 Outside the arena, Ching and Man see Smart limping out the stadium's front door with an assortment of injuries.
 Ching apologizes for having mistaken Smart's actions and they make amends for the sake of their friendship.